 Effect on your job, or your next job

-People have lost their job as a consequence of what they have written on their blogs, even if they have taken care not to refer directly to their employers and have blogged under pseudonyms.
-While in academia there is some conjecture that researchers in the United States have been refused tenure as a consequence of their blogging activity.
+People have lost jobs as a consequence of what they have written on their blogs, even if they have taken care not to refer directly to their employers and have blogged under pseudonyms.
 You should bear in mind that your current or any prospective future employer may find your blog online and take it into account when assessing your employability.

 Relationship with your institution